scrapinghub/shub/docs/scheduling.rst

         shub log -f 2/15
     or print items as they are being scraped: shub items -f 2/15
-    or watch it running in Scrapinghub's web interface: https://app.zyte.com/p/12345/job/2/15
+    or watch it running in Zyte's web interface: https://app.zyte.com/p/12345/job/2/15

 ::